Visiting Banff in July? Here’s All You Need to Know

 Can You Visit Moraine Lake in July?

-Lake Moraine in July is an absolutely incredible time.
-Like Lake Louise, Moraine Lake is completely thawed and filled up to the brim.
+Moraine Lake in July is an absolutely incredible time.
+Like Lake Louise, Moraine Lake is completely thawed and full.
 I say that because Lake Moraine is a glacial-fed lake that recedes depending on the season.
+Most of the hiking around Lake Moraine is also good to go by mid-July, though you should wait until August to attempt to summit Mount Temple.

-Things to do in Banff in July
+Things to Do in Banff in July

 Hike Healy Pass